Submit Article

 What Were the Facts of This Case?

-The appellants, Sim Yong Teng and his wife, were members of the Singapore Swimming Club since the mid-1970s.
-Sim was convicted on 12 October 2012 of multiple offences under the Securities and Futures Act, including insider trading under s 218(2).
-Following the conviction, a Club member, Gary Oon, notified the Club that Sim’s offence involved an element of “moral turpitude” and therefore warranted action under rule 15(d)(i) of the Club Rules.
+The appellants, Sim Yong Teng and his wife, were long-standing members of the Singapore Swimming Club, having joined in the mid-1970s.
+The dispute was triggered by Sim’s criminal conviction on 12 October 2012 for multiple offences under the Securities and Futures Act (Cap 289, 2006 Rev Ed) ("SFA") and the Companies Act.
+Specifically, Sim was convicted of insider trading under s 218(2) of the SFA.
+Following this conviction, a fellow member, Gary Oon, formally complained to the Club, asserting that Sim’s conviction fell within the scope of Rule 15(d)(i) of the Club Rules.

 How Did the Court Analyse the Issues?